 Choosing a type of flooring for a space that will be used by multiple children on a regular basis presents a number of challenges.
-You need to find a material that can withstand the rough play and stains that kids can often leave in their wake.
-It should be easy to clean so that it can be sanitized periodically in order to maintain the health of the environment.
-You also want a floor that is comfortable, and preferably soft to help prevent injuries.
+You need a material that can withstand rough play, not to mention the all-too-common stains that kids leave in their wake.
+The flooring should be easy to clean so that it can be sanitized periodically to ensure a healthy environment.
+You also want a floor that is comfortable and preferably soft to help prevent injuries.

-The use of bright colors can help to stimulate creativity, but can also inspire activity.
+The use of bright colors can help to stimulate creativity and inspire activity.

 Rubber Floor Tiles

-These materials are often used on playgrounds, where children are their most active and need to be protected.
-Plush and yielding, rubber floor tiles come in a variety of thicknesses which determine how soft the floor will actually be.
-Interior spaces such as schools and nurseries generally only require a ¾” or ½” thickness to create a safe and comfortable surface.
-For playgrounds and other active areas the material may be 2” - 6” thick or more.
+Rubber tiles are often used on playgrounds, where children are their most active and need to be protected.
+Plush and yielding, rubber floor tiles come in a variety of thicknesses that determine how soft the floor will be.
+Interior spaces, such as in schools and nurseries, generally require only 3/4- or 1/2-inch thickness to create a safe and comfortable surface.
+For playgrounds and other highly active areas, the tiles may need to be 2 inches or thicker.

-In addition to its safe softness, rubber is also great for commercial children’s spaces because it is resistant to almost all staining agents.
-From spilled food and drinks to slobber, snot, and blood, rubber tiles will hold the offending material on its surface until it can be wiped clean.
+In addition to its softness, rubber is also great for commercial children’s spaces because it is resistant to almost all staining agents.
+From spilled food and drinks to bodily fluids, rubber tiles will hold the offending material on its surface until it can be wiped clean.
 While there are a few things that can stain this material, such as grease and oil, those are not common substances found in most public children’s spaces.

 Resilient Vinyl Sheets